 Located in a wide area, there are a lot of stores in the Ubud Art Market which tidily stand in two parts.
 Explore all the lane, and start to bargain.
 Most people walk around the entire market to find the best goods at the best prices.
 After all, most people will spend around 3 hours.

 Do the lap before the market getting busy with hordes and crowded.
 The sellers will easier to agree on a price in the morning.
-As rejecting the first customer will bring bad luck in selling their stuff the whole day.
+To turn down bargains of the very first customer will bring bad luck in selling their stuff the whole day.

 How To Get To Ubud Art Market